mymailproject/website/index.md

 As the envelopes travel from place to place, they will accumulate notes and drawings which the recipients will collate and share. **I have no idea how long these journeys will take.** They could take weeks - or years.
 Serendipity is beautiful and unpredictable.

-This project was inspired by the work of [mail artist Ray Johnson](https://en.wikipedia.org/wiki/Ray_Johnson).
+This project was inspired by the work of [mail artist Ray Johnson](https://en.wikipedia.org/wiki/Ray_Johnson) and sociologists [Michael Gurevich and Stanley Milgram](https://en.wikipedia.org/wiki/Small-world_experiment).

 ## Track the progress